Chief Chuck Lovell

 Mike is actively involved in the community and currently serves on the Jefferson High School Boys to Men Mentoring program.
 He has participated in the African-American Advisory Council, the Diversity Inclusion Leadership Council, and as a basketball camp coordinator for the Portland Police Summer Camp.
 He has been honored with the Achievement Medal from the Community/Police Relations Committee and the George Weatheroy Police Volunteer of the Year award.

-Brian was sworn in on September 2, 2021 as Assistant Chief of Operations.
-Prior to that, he had been serving as Commander of North Precinct since 2019.
+On October 13, 2022, Jeff was sworn in as the Assistant Chief of Operations.
+Prior to that, he had been serving as the Commander of the Professional Standards Division since 2021.